 IRM’s Cyber risk practical guidance

-Members of the group commented ‘the true extent of the risk has yet to be assessed – let alone managed.
+Members of the group commented that "the true extent of the risk has yet to be assessed – let alone managed.
 And the threat is very real.
-Risk professionals need to wake up and smell the coffee before it is too late’.
+Risk professionals need to wake up and smell the coffee before it is too late."

 Cyber risk: Nightmare or opportunity?